Learn how to make sushi at home, including which rice and tools to use to effortlessly learn how to make your own at home. It’s easy and fun for kids!

 - Fresh zucchini (we used a spiralizer to cut it.)

 - Canned tuna.
-Not traditional at all to use this canned, I’m afraid, but one of my kids really wanted fish in their sushi and that was what we had.
+Not traditional at all to use this canned, I’m afraid, but one of my kids really wanted fish and that was what we had.

 - Traditionally, you would also eat ginger and wasabi sauce.
 We skipped these to make it more child palate friendly.